fsiegrist/devops-bootcamp-02-linux/Notes.md

 - `ip`= one of the basic commands.
 For setting up new systems and assigning IPs to troubleshooting existing systems.
 Can show address information, manipulate routing, plus display network various devices, interfaces, and tunnels.
 - `ifconfig`= for configuring and troubleshooting networks.
 It has since been replaced by the `ip` command
 - `netstat`= tool for printing network connections, routing tables, interface statistics, masquerade connections, and multicast memberships
+  - By  default, netstat displays a list of open sockets.
+  - `-t` = Show sockets of the tcp address family.
+  - `-l` = Show only listening sockets.
+(These are omitted by default.)
+  - `-n` = Show numerical addresses instead of trying to determine symbolic host, port or user names.
+  - `-p` = Show the PID and name of the program to which each socket belongs.
 - `ps aux` =
   - ps = displays information about a selection of the active processes
   - a = show processes for all users